 What Are the Penalties for Internet Solicitation in Pennsylvania?

-Being accused or charged with a sex crime could flip your entire life upside-down instantly.
-If you have been charged with internet solicitation of a minor, you may be feeling embarrassed or terrified for your future.
+Man with criminal intentions hacking from a desktop computerBeing accused or charged with a sex crime could instantly flip your entire life upside-down.
+If you have been charged with internet solicitation of a minor, a serious criminal offense, you may be feeling embarrassed or terrified for your future.
 Internet solicitation carries heavy penalties, meaning your career, relationships, and freedom may be at risk.

 However, an arrest does not equal a conviction, and you have the legal right to fight the charges against you.
 If you have been charged with internet solicitation of a minor in Pennsylvania, you need a trusted sex crime defense attorney on your side.
 Your attorney will conduct a full investigation into your case and be a fierce advocate for your rights.

-The Penalties for Online Solicitation of a Minor in Pennsylvania
+The Penalties for Online Solicitation of a Minor in Pennsylvania as a Third Degree Felony

 If you are convicted of online solicitation of a minor in Pennsylvania, you could face a felony conviction and severe penalties.
 Online solicitation of a minor is classified as any internet communication between a minor and an adult where the adult actively sought out the minor and attempted to arrange a meeting for sexual activities.
 If no meeting transpired and you are charged with online solicitation alone, you could be charged with a third-degree felony.
 If convicted, you may face up to seven years in prison and $15,000 in fines.
-It is also important to note that the charge and penalties do not change if you were actually in contact with an officer posing as a minor during a sting operation.
+It is also important to note that the charge and penalties do not change if you were actually in contact with a police officer posing as a minor during a sting operation.

 If a meeting with the minor did transpire, you could be charged with online solicitation as well as any other sex crime that may have been committed at the meeting.
 Every additional crime will be charged separately, meaning you could face decades in prison and tens of thousands of dollars in fines.